Pauline-wanjiku/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -a -l -Display current directory contents, including hidden files (starting with .)using the long format.

+ls -na-Display current directory contents.

+Long format
+with user and group IDs displayed numerically
-mkdir- /tmp/myfirstdirectory-script that creates a directory named myfirstdirectory in the /tmp/ directory.
+And hidden files (starting with .) mkdir- /tmp/myfirstdirectory-script that creates a directory named myfirstdirectory in the /tmp/ directory.

 mv betty /tmp/myfirstdirectory-script to Move the file